 Black Huckleberry produces a sweet purple-black berry, highly prized for both fresh eating and cooking/preserving.
 Summer in the Northwest isn't complete without a huckleberry milkshake or cobbler.
 And the joy continues into Fall/Winter with huckleberry jams, frozen berries, fruit leathers, and dried huckleberry "raisins".

-What's more, the berries are high in vitamins A, B, and C. They are also rich in antioxidants and can improve blood circulation!
+What's more, the berries are a native food high in vitamins A, B, and C. They are also rich in antioxidants and can improve blood circulation!